 "My mission is to create a dialogue around the aesthetic and importance of black women by installing my work throughout Oregon."

 Sadé Beasley is a Portland native residing in North Portland's New Columbia.
-She is influenced by African American portraiture from painters such as Arvie Smith, Kehinde Wiley, and Kerry James Marshall - by engaging in the visual rhetoric of strength and sonorous in her representations of black women.
+She is influenced by African American portraiture from painters such as Arvie Smith, Kehinde Wiley, and Kerry James Marshall - by engaging in the visual rhetoric of strength in her representations of black women.
 With the intent to interrupt the insufficient voice given to women of color - specifically black women, she uses bold brushstrokes and large canvas space to dramatically call attention to the women she paints.
 Her work vocalizes a dialogue of acceptance for the aesthetic of her own blackness and the evocative resiliency of her personal life adversity.

 Littman Gallery, 6th Annual Juried Exhibition